OlegEfrem/bank-account/README.md

 # About
 * This is a Bank Account system implementation of the requirements described [here](Assignment.pdf);
+* Live app is deployed on heroku [here](https://bank-account-transfers.herokuapp.com/info)

+# Available endpoints
+- PUT to https://bank-account-transfers.herokuapp.com/v1/account/sort-code/1/acc-no/2/ to create account with sort-code: 1 and account number: 2;
+- GET to https://bank-account-transfers.herokuapp.com/v1/account/sort-code/1/acc-no/2/ to get the account with sort-code: 1 and account number: 2;
+- DELETE to https://bank-account-transfers.herokuapp.com/v1/account/sort-code/1/acc-no/2/ to delete the account with sort-code: 1 and account number: 2;
+- POST to https://bank-account-transfers.herokuapp.com/v1/account/sort-code/1/acc-no/2/deposit with json body:
+    ```json
+    {"currency":"GBP","amount":20}
+    ```
+    to deposit money to the account with sort-code: 1 and account number: 2;
+- POST to https://bank-account-transfers.herokuapp.com/v1/account/sort-code/1/acc-no/2/withdraw with json body:
+    ```json
+    {"currency":"GBP","amount":20}
+    ```
+    to withdraw money from the account with sort-code: 1 and account number: 2;
+- POST to https://bank-account-transfers.herokuapp.com/v1/account/sort-code/1/acc-no/2/transfer with json body:
+    ```json
+    {"to":{"sortCode":-1,"accNumber":-22},"money":{"currency":"GBP","amount":20}}
+    ```
+    to transfer money from the account with sort-code: 1 and account number: 2 to the account -1/-22;

 # Highlights
 ## Libraries, Frameworks & Plugins